Phillips 66 (NYSE:PSX) Shares Purchased by Sumitomo Mitsui DS Asset Management Company Ltd

-Sumitomo Mitsui DS Asset Management Company Ltd boosted its stake in Phillips 66 (NYSE:PSX – Get Rating) by 5.6% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 41,406 shares of the oil and gas company’s stock after purchasing an additional 2,180 shares during the period.
-Sumitomo Mitsui DS Asset Management Company Ltd’s holdings in Phillips 66 were worth $3,000,000 at the end of the most recent reporting period.
+Sumitomo Mitsui DS Asset Management Company Ltd boosted its holdings in Phillips 66 (NYSE:PSX – Get Rating) by 5.6% during the 4th quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 41,406 shares of the oil and gas company’s stock after buying an additional 2,180 shares during the quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd’s holdings in Phillips 66 were worth $3,000,000 as of its most recent SEC filing.

+Several equities analysts have weighed in on the stock.
+StockNews.com upgraded shares of Phillips 66 from a “hold” rating to a “buy” rating in a research report on Saturday, February 5th.
+Royal Bank of Canada lifted their price objective on shares of Phillips 66 from $97.00 to $101.00 and gave the stock an “outperform” rating in a research report on Tuesday, February 1st.
+TheStreet upgraded shares of Phillips 66 from a “c+” rating to a “b” rating in a research report on Wednesday, February 23rd.
+Bank of America lifted their price objective on shares of Phillips 66 from $97.00 to $104.00 and gave the stock a “buy” rating in a research report on Monday, January 31st.
+Finally, Cowen lifted their price objective on shares of Phillips 66 from $77.00 to $78.00 and gave the stock a “market perform” rating in a research report on Tuesday, December 28th.
+Four investment analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, the company has a consensus rating of “Buy” and an average target price of $94.73.

+Phillips 66 (NYSE:PSX – Get Rating) last released its quarterly earnings data on Friday, January 28th.
+The oil and gas company reported $2.94 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.95 by $0.99.
+Phillips 66 had a net margin of 1.15% and a return on equity of 12.11%.
+During the same period last year, the firm posted ($1.16) earnings per share.
+As a group, analysts forecast that Phillips 66 will post 7.91 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, March 1st.
-Investors of record on Tuesday, February 22nd were issued a dividend of $0.92 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, March 1st.
+Investors of record on Tuesday, February 22nd were paid a $0.92 dividend.
+This represents a $3.68 annualized dividend and a dividend yield of 4.67%.
 The ex-dividend date was Friday, February 18th.
-This represents a $3.68 annualized dividend and a yield of 4.67%.
-Phillips 66’s payout ratio is 124.32%.
+Phillips 66’s payout ratio is presently 124.32%.

-A number of equities analysts recently commented on PSX shares.
-Raymond James lifted their price target on Phillips 66 from $100.00 to $104.00 and gave the stock an “outperform” rating in a research note on Monday, January 31st.
-Piper Sandler lifted their price target on Phillips 66 from $87.00 to $107.00 in a research note on Tuesday, January 25th.
-JPMorgan Chase & Co. upgraded Phillips 66 from a “neutral” rating to an “overweight” rating and lifted their price target for the stock from $83.00 to $93.00 in a research note on Wednesday, December 8th.
-Morgan Stanley raised their target price on shares of Phillips 66 from $95.00 to $100.00 and gave the stock an “equal weight” rating in a report on Wednesday, January 12th.
-Finally, Zacks Investment Research cut shares of Phillips 66 from a “strong-buy” rating to a “hold” rating and set a $76.00 target price on the stock. in a report on Monday, December 20th.
-Four research analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat.com, Phillips 66 presently has an average rating of “Buy” and an average target price of $94.73.

-In related news, VP Joseph Scott Pruitt sold 2,250 shares of the business’s stock in a transaction that occurred on Tuesday, December 21st.
-The stock was sold at an average price of $72.25, for a total transaction of $162,562.50.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, EVP Robert A. Herman sold 8,169 shares of Phillips 66 stock in a transaction that occurred on Wednesday, February 2nd.
-The stock was sold at an average price of $85.87, for a total transaction of $701,472.03.
+In other Phillips 66 news, VP Joseph Scott Pruitt sold 2,250 shares of the business’s stock in a transaction on Thursday, December 23rd.
+The shares were sold at an average price of $72.62, for a total transaction of $163,395.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Greg C. Garland sold 126,300 shares of the business’s stock in a transaction on Monday, February 7th.
+The stock was sold at an average price of $88.47, for a total transaction of $11,173,761.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 150,969 shares of company stock worth $13,281,551.
-0.74% of the stock is owned by corporate insiders.
+In the last ninety days, insiders sold 150,969 shares of company stock valued at $13,281,551.
+0.74% of the stock is owned by company insiders.

 Phillips 66 engages in the processing, transportation, storage, and marketing of fuels and other related products.
 The company operates through the following segments: Midstream, Chemicals, Refining and Marketing & Specialties.
 The Midstream segment provides crude oil and refined products transportation, terminaling and processing services, as well as natural gas, natural gas liquids and liquefied petroleum gas transportation, storage, processing and marketing services.